 The Oliver Elliot Values

-The Oliver Elliot Values give risk to The Oliver Elliot Chartered Accountants Approach which is underpinned by three concepts: Integrity, Transparency and Tenacity.
+The Oliver Elliot Values give rise to The Oliver Elliot Chartered Accountants Approach which is underpinned by three concepts: Integrity, Transparency and Tenacity.

 What is Integrity?